-Our Health Division's responsibilities include examining the Government's health, justice, welfare, and energy programs.
-Total public spending on health for the year ended March 31, 2006 was \$3.2 billion.
-In addition, the Division coordinates our work to encourage the Government's efforts in moving to a public accountability system focused on results.
+Our Health Division's responsibilities include examining the Government's health (including regional health authorities), justice, welfare (including child and family services), and energy programs.
+Total public spending on health and welfare for the year ended March 31, 2008 was \$4.3 billion.
+Auditing the delivery of health care and welfare requires our staff to understand risks associated with these programs.
+The Division also coordinates our work to encourage the Government's efforts in moving to a public accountability system focused on results.

 Our Finance and Crown Corporations Division's responsibilities include examining the Government's provincial taxation, debt management, transportation, agricultural, and power production and transmission programs.
-In addition, it leads the audits of the Government's summary financial statements and Crown Investments Corporation of Saskatchewan.
+It also leads the audits of the Government's summary financial statements and Crown Investments Corporation of Saskatchewan.

 Our Support Services Division's responsibilities include administration, human resources, research, methodology, training, secretarial, clerical, and information technology.

-At March 31, 2006, our Office employed 55 people.
-Twenty-nine of our employees are professional accountants.
-Fourteen are training to become professional accountants.
+At March 31, 2008, our Office employed 57 people.
+Thirty-three of our employees are professional accountants.
+Thirteen are training to become professional accountants.